radareorg/radare2-book/src/analysis/emulation.md

 One of the most important things to remember in reverse engineering is a core difference between static analysis and dynamic analysis.
-As many already know, static analysis suffers from the path explosion problem, which is impossible to solve even in the most basic way without at least a partial emulation.
+As many already know, static analysis suffers from the path explosion problem, which is impossible to solve even in the most basic way without at least partial emulation.

-Thus many professional reverse engineering tools use code emulation while performing an analysis of binary code, and radare2 is no difference here.
+Thus, many professional reverse engineering tools use code emulation while performing an analysis of binary code, and radare2 is no different here.

-For partial emulation (or imprecise full emulation) radare2 uses its own [ESIL](../disassembling/esil.md) intermediate language and virtual machine.
+For partial emulation (or imprecise full emulation) radare2 uses its own intermediate language and virtual machine called [ESIL](../disassembling/esil.md).

-Radare2 supports this kind of partial emulation for all platforms that implement ESIL uplifting (x86/x86_64, ARM, arm64, MIPS, powerpc, sparc, AVR, 8051, Gameboy, ...).
+Radare2 supports this kind of partial emulation for all platforms that implement ESIL "uplifting" (x86/x86_64, ARM, arm64, MIPS, powerpc, sparc, AVR, 8051, Gameboy, ...).

 One of the most common usages of such emulation is to calculate indirect jumps and conditional jumps.

-To see the ESIL representation of the program one can use the `ao` command or enable the `asm.esil` configuration variable, to check if the program uplifted correctly, and to grasp how ESIL works:
+To see the ESIL representation of a program, one can use the `ao` command or enable the `asm.esil` configuration variable to check if the program was correctly uplifted and to grasp how ESIL works:

 ```
 [0x00001660]> pdf